-The subsidiaries of UTDC are primary directed to two strategic areas: research and development activities.
+The subsidiaries of UTDC are primarily directed to two strategic areas: research and development activities.
 Research growth is one of the highest strategic objectives of the University.

-NSRI continues to conduct research under its \$92 million contract with U.S. Strategic Command as well as other direct contracts with the Defense Threat Reduction Agency (DTRA), the Defense Intelligence Agency (DIA) and U.S. Department of State.
-NUtech continues to have an emphasis on technology marketing processes and license agreement execution.
-NICDC continues to grow rental income and develop further plans for expansion at Innovation Campus.
-MCDC has formed a task force to provide input on master planning efforts for the UNMC Campus and adjacent locations, studying current and future needs along with traffic planning, infrastructure planning and master design options.
-UNeMed continues to improve healthcare by fostering innovation, advancing biomedical research and engaging entrepreneurs and industry to commercialize novel technologies that are created at UNMC and UNO.
-NE Enterprises continues to facilitate domestic and international business development opportunities for UNMC and UNO.
+- In September 2020, NSRI was awarded a new 5-year \$92 million research and development contract with U.S. Strategic Command and continues to perform research on other direct contracts with the Defense Threat Reduction Agency (DTRA), the Defense Intelligence Agency (DIA) and U.S. Department of State. - NUtech continues to have an emphasis on technology marketing processes and license agreement execution. - NICDC continues to grow rental income and develop further plans for expansion at Innovation Campus. - At MCDC, UNMC has completed its master planning and is in the process of completing traffic and infrastructure studies.
+MCDC will launch multiple Request for Proposals (RFPs) to begin development of the Saddle Creek properties. - UNeMed continues to foster innovation, advance biomedical research and engage entrepreneurs and industry to commercialize novel technologies that are created at UNMC and UNO. - NEI works to facilitate domestic and international business development opportunities for UNMC and UNO. - BIOTT is starting to establish business processes and build relationships to serve as the financial support to accelerate University-supported startup opportunities. - UVDCK emphasizes diversified development of the leased University Village site to benefit the University, community, region and State of Nebraska with quality facilities, enhanced programs, and private and public partners with similar goals and visions.
+UVDCK is currently contracted with its first private partner for residential and commercial development on a portion of the University Village site. - Due to University budget constraints caused by the COVID-19 pandemic, NARI will conclude its operations in FY21.
+The entity will be reconstituted as Nebraska Research Defense Corporation (NRDC), a nonprofit organization focused on development of nuclear command, control and communications capabilities through partnerships with the government and private sector.